-Any accredited Australian higher education provider may issue an AHEGS.
+Only an Australian higher education provider with approval by the Department of Education, may issue an AHEGS.
 It is a legal requirement that each institution enter into a licence deed with the Australian Government prior to providing an AHEGS to students.